yazici/NuGet.Client/docs/Labels.md

 1. If this is a product related issue, which functionality does it tackle?
 Restore,List, list package?
 Pack?
 Symbols?

 1. Any more specific sub areas.
-(TODO NK - do we need a min threshold about what needs a specific area.)
+These labels are very subjective, so we'll keep it simple and discuss internally when we need to add new ones.

 1. Does this issue fall under a specific tenet?
 Performance, Reliability, Security?